-If you have a friend or loved one who uses drugs and/ or alcohol to excess, you may have a concern about the possibility of an overdose.
+If you have a friend or loved one who uses drugs or alcohol to excess, you may have a concern about the possibility of an overdose.
 Drug and alcohol overdose can be fatal if not attended to quickly.
-It’s key that you know the symptoms of an overdose to look out for.
-If your loved one is struggling with addiction, San Antonio Recovery Center, offers a drug detox program, to rid yourself of drugs, while safely managing your drug overdose symptoms.
+It’s vital that you know the symptoms of an overdose to look out for.
+If your loved one is struggling with addiction, San Antonio Recovery Center offers a drug detox program to rid yourself of drugs while safely managing your drug overdose symptoms.
 We offer treatment for many different substance abuse issues, including heroin and alcohol.
 Let’s take a look at the most common drug overdose symptoms that you’ll need to watch for.

 Drug Overdose Symptoms

 When a loved one uses drugs or alcohol to excess, it can be hard to know whether they’ve overdosed.
-If an overdose has occurred, it’s vital that you act quickly, because doing so may save their life.
+If an overdose has occurred, you must act quickly because doing so may save their life.
 Not everyone will experience an overdose in the same way.
 Some people may only show one or two drug overdose symptoms, while others show more.
 In addition, the type of drug you’re using can impact what symptoms you see.
 Possible drug overdose symptoms include:

 - Lack of consciousness, even upon attempts to wake the person

-- Change in skin color (lighter-skinned people may have a bluish hue to the skin, darker-skinned people may have an ashy or gray hue to the skin)
+- Change in skin color (lighter-skinned people may have a bluish hue to the skin, darker-skinned people may have an ashy or gray tint to the skin)

 - Rapid, slow, erratic, or nonexistent rate of respiration and pulse